kaantekiner/customWordlistGenerator/README.md

 repoQ85
 githubrepo71C
 ...
-With theese words, it will generate 81,046,746 word.
+With theese keywords, it will generate 81,046,746 combined word.

 ```